 Goals of the Library Session

-Students need to know how to search:
+Students will learn how to search:

 - Kinesiology databases

 - OneSearch -Oviatt's discovery tool searches over 150 databases including our Library catalog.

 - EndNote Web -- the free version is now called EndNote Basic